notiflix/Notiflix/README.md

 #### 3- Confirm Module

-Notiflix Confirm module can be used to show non-blocking prompt boxes.
-This module includes 2 types of prompts: "Show" and "Ask".
-An additional question can be asked as well within the prompt box if using the "Ask" one.
+Notiflix Confirm module can be used to show non-blocking confirm/prompt boxes.
+This module includes 3 types of prompts: "Show", "Ask", and "Prompt".
+An additional question can be asked within the prompt box if using the "Ask" and/or "Prompt" ones unlike the "Show" one.

-Show:
+##### Show:
+This method can be used to show a confirm box with info, and take the custom actions via the callback functions.

 ```js
 /*